deco3500/moose-pirates/readme.md

  2. We will seek advice from the tutor.
  3. We will try to come out a solution with the advice given.

-If continuous effort of solving the conflict within the team and seeking advice from tutor/course coordinator does not make any progress, the final decision will be made by scrum master in neutral position.
+If continuous effort of solving the conflict within the team and seeking advice from tutor/course coordinator does not make any progress, the final decision will be made by team leader after discussing with all team members.

 **Communications**: Where and when will your team meet and how will you all communicate?1